Guidelines for Acceptance of Safe Deposits

 The Public Health England Genetic Modification Safety Committee (GMSC) will consider the Biohazard Risk Assessment.
 Any deposit classified as GMO category 2 or higher cannot be accepted unless approved by both the Health and Safety Executive (HSE) and the GMSC.

-3. Await notification from the Culture Collections prior to sending the safe deposit
+3. Await notification from us prior to sending the safe deposit

 4. Use correct packaging